60 Days Before May 6, 2025

 - Finally add the 6 days of May = May 6

-The forward count perfectly reconstructs the original reference point, confirming that the backward calculation was accurate Simple as that..
+The forward count perfectly reconstructs the original reference point, confirming that the backward calculation was accurate And that's really what it comes down to..

 Quick‑reference shortcuts1.
 Month‑length table – Keep a small chart handy: